 We’ve become so accustomed to our screens for entertainment that going ‘unplugged’ can sound like a nightmare.
-But there’s a myriad of skill-building, soul-nourishing, relaxing activities that make excellent replacements to scrolling through social media feeds or binging a TV series.
+However, there’s a myriad of skill-building, soul-nourishing, relaxing activities that make excellent replacements to scrolling through social media feeds or binging a TV series.

-Check out this list of ‘100 Books To Read Before You Die’ (yep – an actual, real book), try your hand at drawing, painting or crafting, take up yoga or tai chi, or throw yourself into a gardening project.
+Check out this list of ‘100 Books To Read Before You Die’ (yep – an actual, real book).
+Try your hand at drawing, painting or crafting, take up yoga or tai chi, or throw yourself into a gardening project.
 Maybe even try a few of them to see what suits; you might surprise yourself with which activity you fall in love with.

 3. Connect your indoor and outdoor living spaces

-Layouts and building features that harness outdoor lounge areas, natural light, fresh air and water features are a great start to getting the most out of your property.
+In addition, layouts and building features that harness outdoor lounge areas, natural light, fresh air and water features are a great start to getting the most out of your property.